Phytosterol: Health claims

-EFSA
+Europe

 The European Foods Safety Authority (EFSA) concluded that blood cholesterol can be reduced on average by 7 to 10.5% if a person consumes 1.5 to 2.4 grams of plant sterols and stanols per day, an effect usually established within 2–3 weeks.
 Longer-term studies extending up to 85 weeks showed that the cholesterol-lowering effect could be sustained.
 Based on this and other efficacy data, the EFSA scientific panel provided the following health advisory: "Plant sterols have been shown to lower/reduce blood cholesterol.
 Blood cholesterol lowering may reduce the risk of coronary heart disease".

-FDA
+United States

 The FDA has approved the following claim for phytosterols: For plant sterol esters: (i) Foods containing at least 0.65 g per serving of plant sterol esters, eaten twice a day with meals for a daily total intake of at least 1.3 g, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.
 A serving of [name of the food] supplies ___grams of vegetable oil sterol esters.
 For plant stanol esters: (i) Foods containing at least 1.7 g per serving of plant stanol esters, eaten twice a day with meals for a total daily intake of at least 3.4 g, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.
 A serving of [name of the food] supplies ___grams of plant stanol esters.

 Reviewing clinical trials involving phytosterol supplementation, the FDA concluded that when consumed in the range of 1 to 3 grams in enriched foods, phytosterols resulted in statistically significant (5-15%) reductions in blood LDL cholesterol levels relative to placebo.
 The FDA also concluded that a daily dietary intake of 2 grams a day of phytosterols (expressed as non-esterified phytosterols) is required to demonstrate a relationship between phytosterol consumption and cholesterol lowering for reduced CVD risk.

-Health Canada
+Canada

 Health Canada reviewed the evidence of 84 randomized controlled trials published between 1994 and 2007 involving phytosterol supplementation.
 An average 8.8% reduction in LDL-cholesterol was observed at a mean intake of 2 grams per day.

 Health Canada concluded that sufficient scientific evidence exists to support a relationship between phytosterol consumption and blood cholesterol lowering.
 Based on this evidence, Health Canada approved the following statements for qualifying foods intended for hypercholesterolemic individuals: